Cozy Peach Kitchen

 Instructions

 • Rinse quinoa under cool running water.
 Add to a medium sauce pot with 2 cups water and ½ teaspoon salt.
 Bring up to a boil over medium-high heat.
 Once boiling, reduce to a low simmer over medium low heat.
-Cover and let cook until all of the water is absorbed, about 15-18 minutes.
-Use a fork to fluff the quinoa.
+Cover and let cook until all of the water is absorbed, about 15-20 minutes.
+Use a fork to fluff the quinoa and drain off any excess liquid.

-• Make the peanut sauce by whisking together creamy peanut butter, 2 tablespoons soy sauce, rice vinegar, garlic chili sauce, and toasted sesame oil.
+• Make the peanut sauce by whisking together creamy peanut butter, 2 tablespoons of the soy sauce, rice vinegar, chili garlic sauce, and toasted sesame oil.
 Taste for soy sauce, adding 2 tablespoons more if desired.
-Add water 1 tablespoon at a time to thin as needed.
+Add water 1 tablespoon at a time to thin, as needed.

-• Combine the cooked quinoa, coleslaw mix, edamame, cilantro, and green onions in a large bowl.
-Cover and refrigerate for at least 2 hours to chill (this is optional but makes the salad cold).
+• Combine the coleslaw mix, thawed edamame, cilantro, and green onions in a large bowl.

 Notes